ofgulban/meso-MRI/README.md

 | - [matplotlib](http://matplotlib.org/)                  | 3.1.1          |

 ## Data processing overview
 Please refer to the Methods section of my paper, and the flowcharts inluded here to see what each python script is doing.
+There are 2 important steps to run any script:
+1. Check top level input file paths within each script.
+2. Execute scripts in your command line by running e.g. `python ./04_motion_correct.py`.

 ### T2* (MEGRE) data
 ![MEGRE](/flowcharts/flowchart-MEGRE.png)